bjornwallner/ML_medbioinfo/README.md

-### Statistical principles in supervised machine learning: overfitting, regularization and all that
+### PREP: Statistical principles in supervised machine learning: overfitting, regularization and all that
 Reading list:
 * James et al. (2013).
 An Introduction to Statistical Learning – with Applications in R. Springer. http://www-bcf.usc.edu/~gareth/ISL/.
 Chapters 2 and 6
 * Hastie et al (2009).
 The Elements of Statistical Learning.
 Springer. https://web.stanford.edu/~hastie/ElemStatLearn/.
 Chapters 2 and 3

-### One day mini-course on Deep Learning
+### PREP: One day mini-course on Deep Learning

 ----------------------